anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter05.md

 **Search & Reporting**.
 Search would help to query the test results based on various fact such as test case, VNF, date of execution, environment, etc. and produce the report in various format like pie-chart, success rates, etc

 **Collation | Portal**.
-The following criteria will be applied to the collation and presentation of test-runs seeking certification:
+The following criteria will be applied to the collation and presentation of test-runs seeking Conformance:

 -   RA number and name (e.g. RA-1 OpenStack)
 -   Version of software tested (e.g. OpenStack Ocata)